Medical school student, researcher, patient advocate

 His story: When Christopher Chambliss entered Morehouse School of Medicine in 2016, he was clear about what he wanted to study—and why.
 To him, biomedical research was the way to find answers about the insidious disease he had suffered from all his life.
 Born outside Atlanta, he already had been involved with the sickle cell community for years—raising awareness, organizing support groups, and fundraising.
-It was this dedication—along with his notable academic achievements—that earned Chambliss Scholar of the Year from the Sickle Cell Association of Georgia, and the opportunity to work with noted scientists and mentor other aspiring young researchers.
+It was this dedication, along with his notable academic achievements, that earned Chambliss Scholar of the Year from the Sickle Cell Association of Georgia, and the opportunity to work with noted scientists and mentor other aspiring young researchers.
+He is currently studying sickle cell disease in Ghana, as part of the NIH’s Minority Health and Health Disparities International Research Training Program.

 Unimaginable hurdle: “In 2012, during my second year as an undergrad, I got really sick and was in the hospital for three months.
 They had to remove part of my liver and treat me for some lung issues.
 I ended up having to sit out of school for a year and a half just to recover.
 That set me back so much.
 It was a really bad time.”